-SCREEN PRINTING (6) Printing
+SCREEN PRINTING - In pottery (6) Printing onto tiles.

 a) The tiles have been placed in relation to the screen.
 You must check that the space between the screen and the tiles is correct when it is pulled down.